 State Code Table

 Your POS system is required to support and maintain a cross reference table that is based on information provided by the check service provider.
-This table must contain the alpha or numeric number (see: ISO standard number for each state open_in_new), and state codes required by the check service provider and transaction processor to identify the state where the check or driver’s license was issued.
+This table must contain the alpha or numeric number (see: ISO standard number for each stateopen_in_newLink opens new window), and state codes required by the check service provider and transaction processor to identify the state where the check or driver’s license was issued.

 Optional POS Functions